February 02, 2026

 - Incineration

-Incineration is widely used to manage non-biodegradable waste, which is non-recyclable as well.
+Incineration is widely used to manage non-biodegradable waste, which is also non-recyclable.

 It involves waste decomposition using temperatures above 5000 Degrees Celsius and can help minimize the trash volume.